Conformal Prediction for Hierarchical Data: Introduction

 This work combines, for the first time, conformal prediction and forecast reconciliation to construct valid and efficient prediction regions for hierarchical data.
 We view this combination as a natural synthesis of two post-hoc procedures: conformal prediction provides distribution-free coverage guarantees, while forecast reconciliation exploits the hierarchical structure to improve efficiency and coherence.

-\paragraph{Main contributions.} Our contributions can be summarized as follows: \begin{itemize} \item \textbf{Joint-coverage setting.} We first revisit the classical ellipsoidal conformal prediction method and extend it to hierarchical data to derive an elementary efficiency result whenever joint-coverage is targeted. \item \textbf{Component-wise coverage.} We introduce a new criterion of component-wise coverage, more natural for hierarchical settings than joint coverage.
+\paragraph{Main contributions.} Our contributions can be summarized as follows: \begin{itemize} \item \textbf{Joint-coverage setting.} We first revisit the classical ellipsoidal conformal prediction method and extend it to hierarchical data to derive an elementary efficiency result whenever joint-coverage is targeted. \item \textbf{Component-wise coverage.} We introduce a new criterion of component-wise coverage, more natural for hierarchical data than joint coverage; indeed, for hierarchical data, uncertainty is typically quantified in a component-wise manner \citep{taieb2017coherent} since each component can (and perhaps, should) be studied under individual scrutiny.
 The benchmark method considered is the split conformal prediction procedure \citep{lei2018distribution} applied component-wise to signed non-conformity scores as in \citet{linusson2014signed}. \item \textbf{Reconciled conformal prediction with efficiency guarantees.} We propose an improved prediction procedure that differs from the above benchmark by an additional reconciliation step, consisting of a projection applied to non-conformity scores.
 We show that, for a given coverage level, the reconciled prediction regions leverage the hierarchical structure of the data and are smaller--in a sense made precise--than those obtained without reconciliation.
 This constitutes one of the few efficiency results for conformal prediction. \end{itemize}

 \paragraph{Technical challenges.} Establishing these results requires bridging tools from the two literatures.
 We rely on known trace inequalities from the forecast-reconciliation framework and introduce new ones tailored to our conformal setting.
 A detailed discussion of these technical innovations is provided in Appendix~\ref{app:innov-reconcil}.